 The Yvonne Arnaud Theatre opened its doors in 1965 as a proud memorial to the much-loved French actress who had made her home in Effingham Common, and whose warmth, humour and talent gave her an unrivalled position on the English stage for nearly fifty years.

 The first Artistic Director was Laurier Lister who delighted audiences from his opening production with Ingrid Bergman and Michael Redgrave in A Month In The Country; The Cardinal of Spain featuring a powerful performance by Max Adrian; Sybil Thorndike's penultimate role as the murderess in The Viaduct; Wendy Hiller and Gladys Cooper in Somerset Maugham's The Sacred Flame; Alec Guinness's riveting scientist in Time out of Mind to A Midsummer Night's Dream which featured the complete Mendelssohn Score, especially recorded by a sixty piece orchestra.

-The Yvonne Arnaud opened the 80 seat Mill Studio in 1993 to provide a venue for work that would not otherwise be seen in Guildford.
+The Yvonne Arnaud opened the Mill Studio in 1993 to provide a venue for work that would not otherwise be seen in Guildford.
 It also forms the base for the Youth Theatre's activities.
-The historic Old Town Mill dates from the eighteenth century and it had previously been used as the theatre's scenery workshop.
+The historic Old Town Mill dates from the eighteenth century and had previously been used as the theatre's scenery workshop.
 In 1997 its success was rewarded with a Lottery grant to upgrade the facilities, and since then it has continued to expand its audience and the range of productions presented.
-It is now a lively venue in its own right providing a great space for small-scale work by professional companies.
+It is now a lively venue in its own right, providing a great space for small-scale work by professional companies.